Nikola Nikolov (opera singer): Biography

 After returning to Bulgaria (1956), as a soloist of the Sofia Opera he performed Don José and Manrico, and participated in the premieres of Turandot, Les vêpres siciliennes, Tosca, La bohème, Moniuszko' Halka, Cavalleria rusticana, Otello.

 In 1956, at the Viotti competition in Vercelli, he won first place among tenors and fourth place in the overall standings.
 This was followed by specialization in Italy (1957–1959), where he worked with vocal pedagogue Zita Fumagali Riva.

 On February 11, 1959, Nikola Nikolov made his debut at La Scala in Bedřich Smetana's The Bartered Bride, conducted by Lovro von Matačić.
 In Vercelli, he sang Cavaradossi from Puccini's Tosca.
 Critics point out his success both in singing and artistic terms.

 After La Scala, he sang at the London's Covent Garden, the Metropolitan Opera in New York, the Vienna State Opera, the Bolshoi Theatre in Moscow, the San Carlo in Naples, the Teatro la Fenice in Venice, the Teatro Massimo in Palermo, the São Carlos in Lisbon, the Rome Opera House and other around the world.

-He was invited to permanent work by Covent Garden, the Metropolitan, and the State Opera, but preferred to live in Bulgaria.
+He was offered a full-time job by Covent Garden, the Metropolitan, and the State Opera, but preferred to live in Bulgaria.
 Music historians write: "Nikola Nikolov seemed to have gathered all the love of the opera audience, just as he gave it his love without a trace."
 They tell how after performances hundreds of his admirers would gather in front of the opera's back entrance, applaud, lift him up in their arms, and carry him like a triumphant ancient hero to his home at Dondukov Street, 300 meters from the opera, while singing the Triumphal March from Aida.

 In his long singing career Nikola Nikolov sang almost all the central tenor parts of the Italian masters.

 Nikola Nikolov was also a vocal teacher.
 Among his students were Kaludi Kaludov, Bozhidar Nikolov, Kostadin Andreev, Dimitar Damyanov, Penyo Pirozov and many others.

 Nikola Nikolov died on July 7, 2007, in Sofia.